Non-healing wounds have an increased chance of healing with 3C Patch®

 With just a small sample of the patient’s blood (18ml), the 3C Patch® System reformulates the blood into a triple-layer patch comprising fibrin, active cells, and growth factors, which are released into the wound.

-PROVEN TO DOUBLE THE CHANCE OF HEALING
+PROVEN TO SIGNIFICANTLY INCREASE THE CHANCES OF HEALING

 The 3C Patch® can help stimulate the growth of new granulation tissue

 In-vitro studies show that 3C Patch® contains living cells that actively respond to the wound environment, are able to engulf bacteria, promote neovascularization, cell growth, and collagen synthesis.
-3C Patch® can help stimulate the growth of new granulation tissue after just a few treatments and almost doubles the chance of complete wound closure.
+3C Patch® can help stimulate the growth of new granulation tissue after just a few treatments and increase the chance of complete wound closure.

 The effectiveness of the 3C Patch® is supported by the results of a large randomized controlled trial (RCT).
 269 patients were included in the study after they went through a run-in period of 4 weeks, during which their wounds showed less than 50% area reduction and thereby classified as non-healing diabetic foot ulcers.
 The RCT results showed that patients treated with 3C Patch had an 89% improved chance of healing compared to the control group.